Introduction | Life | Work | Books

 Although perhaps best known for coining the terms "sociologie" ("sociology") and "altruisme ("altruism"), his most lasting contribution to philosophy is as the founder of the 19th Century Positivism movement, which was based around the belief that the only authentic knowledge is knowledge based on actual sense experience and strict application of the scientific method.

 Comte was born to a strongly Catholic and Monarchist family in Montpellier, southwestern France, on 17 January 1798.
-He attending the University of Montpellier (one of Europe's oldest universities), and then the École Polytechnique in Paris (a leading scientific institution, noted for its adherence to the French ideals of republicanism and progress).
+He attended the University of Montpellier (one of Europe's oldest universities), and then the École Polytechnique in Paris (a leading scientific institution, noted for its adherence to the French ideals of republicanism and progress).
 He was expelled from the École in 1816 after leading a student protest, and he was forced to continue his studies at the medical school at Montpellier.

 Conscious of unbridgeable political and religious differences with his family (he had stopped believing in God and taken up the republican cause around the age of fourteen), he returned to Paris in 1816.
-Here the young eighteen year old encountered a group of radical French thinkers, collectively known as the "idealogues", including the Comte de Volney (1757 -1820), Georges Cabanis (1757 - 1808) and Marie Antoine Condorcet (1743 - 1794).

 Supporting himself with odd jobs, including tutoring in mathematics, in 1817 he became a student and secretary of the utopian Socialist thinker Henri de Saint-Simon (1760 -1825), who brought Comte into the wider intellectual society of Paris.
-Both men were searching, in their different ways, for a science of human behaviour, and Comte stayed with Saint-Simon until irrevocably breaking with him in 1824.
+Both men were searching, in their different ways, for a science of human behavior, and Comte stayed with Saint-Simon until irrevocably breaking with him in 1824.
 He failed to get the academic position he needed to pursue his own ideas, and depended to a large extent on sponsors and financial help from friends during this period.

 In 1825, he married Caroline Massin, but the union proved unhappy and they eventually divorced in 1842.
 During this period, he began to lecture to private audiences of French thinkers, and worked on the six volumes of his master work, the "Cours de philosphie positive" ("Course of Positive Philosophy"), which was published between 1830 and 1842.
 He lived in penury, attempting suicide on at least one occasion.